dangoslen/dependabot-changelog-helper/.github/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This is a very small and specific project - we would like to keep it that way.

-If you have an idea for a new feature, please open an [issue](https://github.com/dangoslen/changelog-dependabot-helper/issues/new) first and discuss your idea for enhancement.
+If you have an idea for a new feature, please open an [issue](https://github.com/dangoslen/dependabot-changleog-helper/issues/new) first and discuss your idea for enhancement.

-If you have run into a problem, likewise open an [issue](https://github.com/dangoslen/changelog-enforcer/issues/new) and we will address it as best as we see fit.
+If you have run into a problem, likewise open an [issue](https://github.com/dangoslen/dependabot-changleog-helper/issues/new) and we will address it as best as we see fit.

 ## Development

-Currently, this project uses vanilla javascript via `node`.
+Currently, this project uses typescript via `node`.
 Dependencies are managed via `npm`.

 ### Installing